gongahkia/modo-app/README.md

 ## License

-> TODO add license here similar to the one Zeming posted in his repo
+> Add license here similar to the one Zeming posted in his repo ...

-## Beta Testers

-My thanks to the following people for their patience and feedback.

-> TODO add here

 ## Reference